noahcoleman42/pitherm/README.md

 Ideally, this will be simple and stupid.

 I've implemented a really dumb Flask web controlling interface.
 This should be prettified and made mobile friendly.
-As of yet there's no code for:
-* allowing web edits of the schedule file

 # Installation
 ## Circuit